 With the video tutorial that accompanies this pattern, I learned several ways to sew the binding, and found I’d been trying to sew the ‘expert level’ finish when my sewing skills are anything but expert level!
 Now my binding is neat and even, and I take pride in sewing a neat finish.

 This bag is such fun to sew.
-You’ll need to concentrate a little, and really just slow down and take your time.
+You’ll need to concentrate a little, and really just slow down and take your time to get the perfect binding – but it is possible!
 I turned down the speed on my sewing machine (I usually race along because my sewing time is short) and concentrated on sewing neat straight lines and wow, turns out I CAN sew neatly if I try!